 - Attends all classes.
 Always professional and punctual. - Clearly demonstrates excellent preparation for all classes, usually provides substantive insights, often spurs discussion, and engages in constructive debates with peers and the professor.
-In sum, the student meaningfully contributes to the overall learning environment, thus improving the overall quality of the course.

-B GOOD CONTRIBUTOR (70%-79%, OR 14-15 MARKS).

-- Attends all/almost all (justifying the rare absence) classes.
+In sum, the student meaningfully contributes to the overall learning environment, thus improving the overall quality of the course. - B GOOD CONTRIBUTOR (70%-79%, OR 14-15 MARKS). - Attends all/almost all (justifying the rare absence) classes.
 Always professional and punctual. - Contributions in class reflect thorough preparation.
 Well substantiated and often persuasive commentary.
 Often demonstrates capability to explain difficult points or concepts.
 Positive attitude throughout.
-A net contributor to the overall learning environment.

-C ADEQUATE CONTRIBUTOR (60%-69%, OR 12-13 MARKS).

-- Attends most classes. - Contributions in class reflect satisfactory preparation (i.e., reading and thinking about the materials).
+A net contributor to the overall learning environment. - C ADEQUATE CONTRIBUTOR (60%-69%, OR 12-13 MARKS). - Attends most classes. - Contributions in class reflect satisfactory preparation (i.e., reading and thinking about the materials).
 Reflections offered are sometimes substantive (generally useful) but seldom offer new directions for discussion.
-Responds and answers appropriately when asked.

-POOR CONTRIBUTOR (50%-59%, OR 10-11 MARKS).

-- Infrequent or occasional attendance. - Contributions in class reflect inadequate or superficial preparation (i.e., does not always read all assigned materials, or merely does the bare minimum required).
+Responds and answers appropriately when asked. - D POOR CONTRIBUTOR (50%-59%, OR 10-11 MARKS). - Infrequent or occasional attendance. - Contributions in class reflect inadequate or superficial preparation (i.e., does not always read all assigned materials, or merely does the bare minimum required).
 Often demonstrates inability to respond appropriately to questions.
 Often unenthusiastic.
 Does not contribute to a positive atmosphere for meaningful discussion.
-Overall, a liability to the learning environment.

-F UNSATISFACTORY CONTRIBUTOR (0%-49%, OR 0-9 MARKS).

-- Infrequent attendance. - Little evidence of preparation or thought.
+Overall, a liability to the learning environment. - F UNSATISFACTORY CONTRIBUTOR (0%-49%, OR 0-9 MARKS). - Infrequent attendance. - Little evidence of preparation or thought.
 Rarely contributes to classroom discussion.
 Demonstrates little or no comprehension of the topic or readings.
 Unenthusiastic demeanor.
 Generally unwilling to participate in debates.
 Distracts other students or the professor from classroom activities (e.g., surfing web, disruptive talking, text messaging, unprofessional conduct), thus impeding the course of learning.
 The quality of the course would be considerably improved had the student not been a member of the class.

 II.
-Three Written/Oral Academic Article Summaries/Critiques (45%):
+Three (2+1) Written/Oral Academic Article Summaries/Critiques (45%):

 Beginning on week 2, each assigned article will be thoroughly reviewed by one student.
-This will consist of a written article summary/critique (with a minimum [maximum] 3 [4] single-spaced pages using type-12 font and 1-inch margins throughout), in addition to an oral presentation to the class (with a minimum [maximum] of 20 [30] minutes allocated to each presentation), using PowerPoint.
-After each presentation, all students will discuss the paper.
+This will consist of a written article summary/critique (with a minimum [maximum] 3 [4] single-spaced pages using type-12 font and 1-inch margins throughout).
+Two out of three reviews assigned will also be presented orally to the class (with a minimum [maximum] of 20 [30] minutes allocated to each presentation), using PowerPoint.
+After each presentation, all students will discuss the paper, with the presenting student leading the class in the discussion.
+If you are presenting, please remember to give the professor a paper copy of the slides (i.e., handouts, 6 slides per page, please).
 Over the course of the semester, each student will be responsible for conducting three article summaries/critiques (each worth 15 marks, for a total of 45 marks).
+For the two articles that students will present to the class, the grade breakdown for each is 10 marks for written summary/critique and 5 marks for oral presentation/discussion (thus, out of a possible 10 and 5 marks, respectively, for written and oral components).
+For the article that is solely composed of a written summary/critique (i.e., no oral presentation), the grade will be out of 15 marks.
 Articles will be assigned during the first week of the course.
 More details will be discussed in class, but the scope of the written review must include the following: